OpenCTI-Platform/opencti/docs/docs/deployment/rollover.md

 '
 ```

-You will see the rollover policy to be applied and the new indices are automatically rolled-over during reindexation.
+You will see the rollover policy to be applied and the new indices are automatically rolled-over during re-indexation.

 #### Delete all old indices